ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 This creates a podman machine with the default name `podman-machine-default`.
 Run `podman machine info` in the terminal to confirm that the machine was started.

-3. To create a Hello World container, open a terminal window, and type in the command:
+3. To create a Hello World container, open a terminal window and type in the command:

 ```
 podman run --name hello-world-container hello-world